 Weapons and grenades found in Khankendi

-Some 12 weapons and 18 grenades were found in Khankendi city, Azernews reports, citing the Azerbaijani Internal Ministry.
+Police officers uncovered machine guns and grenades in Khankendi city, Azernews reports, citing the Press Service of the Ministry of Internal Affairs (MIA).

-The Ministry noted that on April 6-7, 10 different kinds of weapons, one pistol, one rifle, 18 grenades, 19 lighters, three TNT, 57 cartridge combs, 4,467 cartridges of different sizes and other ammunition were found and taken from the scene in Khankendi.
+It was reported that on April 10, 3 automatic weapons, 3 rifles, 4 grenades, 4 lighters, 15 cartridge combs, 860 cartridges of different calibers, 7 bayonets, 3 communication devices and other ammunition were found and taken from the territory of Khankendi city on April 10.

-In addition, four rifles and 17 cartridges of different calibers were taken over the weekend in the city.
+Recall that arms and munitions have been found in undisclosed locations, including the basements of schools, nurseries, and assorted structures, in the liberated regions of Azerbaijan's Garabagh.

-At the same time, one pistol, one rifle, one cartridge comb and eight cartridges were found and taken by the police officers on April 6-7 as part of the measures to detect and remove illegally stored firearms and ammunition.
+Once more, the presence of weaponry linked to Armenian separatists has been affirmed, indicating illicit efforts by Armenians to engage in terrorist activities and provocations within Azerbaijani territories.

 ---